peteash10/bunminster.uk/pages/rabbit_food.md

 We've ensured the garden is mostly free of the Big Bads.
 These include Anemones, Arrow Grass, Bluebells, Broken Fern, Burdock, Buttercups, Clover, Daffodils, Dahlia, Deadly Nightshade, Delphiniums, Fireweed, Foxglove, Hemlock, Horehound, Honeysuckle, Iris, Ivy, Jimson Weed, Lilies, Laurel, Lupine, Milkweed, Poison Hemlock, Poppies, Primrose, Snowdrops, Sweet Clover, Tarweed, Tulips and Water Hemlock.
 But it's easier to just keep the buns away from them.

 Obviously Deadly Nightshade etc are quite serious, but most of the bulb-related plants are not, in our experience, immediately poisonous.
-Bunminster would not be with us if this were the case as he nibbled on a patch of bluebells before we realised he shouldn't be!
-We find that given the choice they'll taste the bad stuff but default to healthy.
-The main thing is not to present poisonous plants as food in their home.
+Bunminster would not be with us if this were the case as he nibbled on a patch of bluebells for a year before we realised he shouldn't!
+We find that given the choice they'll test the bad stuff but default to healthy.
+The main thing is not to present poisonous plants exclusively as food.

 ## Anything else?